 Boss feature is used as a point of attachment and assembly in plastic parts.
-It consist of a cylindrical projection with holes.
-Boss designed to receive screws or threaded inserts.
+It consists of a cylindrical projection with holes.
+Boss in plastic are designed to receive screws or threaded inserts.

 During product life-cycle bosses are subjected to various loads.
-Therefore Boss design guidelines are followed to avoid injection molding defects in plastic parts and ensure boss strength.
+Therefore Boss design guidelines are followed to ensure boss strength and avoid injection molding defects in plastic parts.